lgeorges1234/1_Private_Blockchain_Project/README.md

 #### Blockchain class

-This class will allow to implemente instamces of a blockchain.
+This class will allow to implemente instance of a blockchain.

 It contains a constructor and the following methods:
   - `createGenesisBlock()` - create the first block of the blockchain during the creation of the instance.